Composition at Bristol

 There are three full-time composers on the staff at Bristol:

-Between us, we cover a huge range of compositional interests: from vocal, choral, chamber and orchestral music to studio-based composition in its many and varied forms.
+Between us, we cover a huge range of compositional interests: from vocal, choral, chamber and orchestral music to film, media, electroacoustic and studio-based composition in many forms.
 The key thing is that we do not promote a ‘house-style’ – a single way of writing that students have to adopt.
 Instead we encourage the personal creative development of our students.
 What we do insist on is developing compositional craft and clarity of thought, features that are of fundamental importance no matter what kind of music you create.

 First year